-If you notice error becoming too frequent, it means something is wrong with your business operations.
+If you notice errors becoming too frequent, it means something is wrong with your business operations.
 It means that your company has a low efficiency, especially in the bookkeeping and finance sections.

 How to do a bank reconciliation

-For a company with hundreds to thousands of transactions per month, manual bank reconciliation is time consuming.
+For a company with hundreds to thousands of transactions per month, manual reconciliation is time-consuming.
 That is why many companies implement accounting systems in the company to facilitate the process.